yegor256/blog/_posts/2019/nov/2019-11-05-revolutionary-evolution.md

 that no matter how hard I tried, my ideas wouldn't be accepted, simply because they sounded too scary to those "talented" people.

+{% quote Most programmers do what everybody else does, it’s safer. %}

 Seriously, if I had been one of those programmers, sitting there for a few years, writing some Java code and collecting paychecks [twice a month]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}), would